Constraining the coherence scale of the interstellar magnetic field using TeV gamma-ray observations of supernova remnants: Introduction

 Here, we propose a different model in which the acceleration process imprints a rich gamma-ray morphology due to the global magnetic morphology \citep{2018MNRAS.478.5278P}.
 Hybrid particle-in-cell simulations of non-relativistic, strong shocks show that diffusive shock acceleration of hadrons efficiently operates for quasi-parallel configurations (i.e., when the shock propagates along the upstream magnetic field or moves at a narrow angle to it) and converts around 15\% of the available energy to CRs \citep{2014ApJ...783...91C}.
 In contrast, a shock that propagates perpendicular to the magnetic field (or at a large angle to it, i.e., a quasi-perpendicular configuration) is an inefficient accelerator without strong pre-existing turbulence at the CR gyroscale \citep{1992GeoRL..19..433G} because charged particles are bound to gyrate around the flux-frozen magnetic field.
 As the magnetized plasma sweeps past the shock, so are the gyrating particles, which cannot return back upstream.

-We aim at explaining the apparently disparate TeV morphologies of SNR 1006 and Vela Jr.\ within a single physical model assuming a hadronic model linking gamma-ray morphology and local orientation of the magnetic field.
-To this end, we run a suite of simulations modeling a point explosion that encounters a range in magnetic field morphologies, from a homogeneous field to a mixture of homogeneous and turbulent fields to fully turbulent fields with varying coherence lengths.
-We rescale our simulation parameters within observational limits to reproduce the observed gamma-ray spectra and flux.
-Comparing simulated to observed morphologies allows to constrain the magnetic coherence length that the unperturbed ISM had before it encountered the SNR blast wave.
+We aim to explain the apparently disparate TeV morphologies of SNR 1006 and Vela Jr.\ within a single physical model assuming a hadronic model linking gamma-ray morphology and local orientation of the magnetic field.
+To this end, we run a suite of simulations modeling a point explosion that encounters a range in magnetic field morphologies, from a homogeneous field to a mixture of homogeneous and turbulent fields to fully turbulent fields with varying coherence lengths in Section~\ref{sec:sims}.
+We rescale our simulation parameters within observational limits to reproduce the observed gamma-ray spectra and flux (Section~\ref{sec: Multifreq}).
+Comparing simulated to observed morphologies in Section~\ref{sec:morphological_modelling} allows to constrain the magnetic coherence length that the unperturbed ISM had before it encountered the SNR blast wave.
 Assuming statistical homogeneity, we thus constrain the magnetic coherence scale in the immediate vicinity of the SNR.
+We explore how the gamma-ray signal is modified by launching the SNR into stellar wind profiles instead of a homogeneous ISM environment in Section~\ref{sec: stellar wind} and conclude in Section~\ref{sec:conclusion}.
+In Appendix~\ref{sec: appx}, we study the interaction of a shock with a dense cloud with numerical simuations and analytics and construct an analytical model for the gamma-ray luminosity from a core collapse SNR that interacts with a structured ISM with a large population of dense, cold clouds.